DivvyPayHQ/web-homework/README.md

  * Provide a pie chart or histogram of the spend per category or spend per day, respectively.

  * Create a user setting that can convert the displayed numbers to Roman Numerals.
-Please do not use the examples on StackOverflow for this.
+This is a problem that we may cover in your interview, so be able to walk us through the code for this feature.

+ * Seed the database.
+Possible solutions include:
- * Include a CSV file that can be uploaded through your application to seed the database.
-You may also modify the web server post install script to ensure the databse is correctly seeded instead.
+   * producing a CSV file and endpoint that allows the file to be uploaded through the web server
+   * modifying the web server post install script to ensure the databse is correctly seeded instead

+ * Add an i18n setting.
+This is easily done in a couple of ways.
- * Add an i18n setting via URL (eg `?i18n=true`) that turns all of the display text into gibberish (eg replace the front with something that does not use a latin based charset).
+   * Via URL (eg `?i18n=true`) that turns all of the display text into gibberish (eg replace the front with something that does not use a latin based charset).

-   > Bonus points if you can utilize this setting in the URL (eg `/i18n/app` ).
+   * Utilize this path in the URL (eg `/i18n/app` ) to enable an obviously i18n'd display.
 You will have to modify the existing route or SPA configuration in the web server to return the index file for both the main URL and the i18n url.

- * Add a user experience that showcases your abilities on the front end.
+ * Add a user experience that showcases your abilities on the front end such as:
+   * better navigation
+   * improved styling
+   * nested views
+   * multiple routes with content (budgets, vendors, users, etc)

- If you are not very comfortable writing React code, import a funny gif (eg giphy) via keyboard shortcut or something just as simple.
+ If you are uncomfortable writing React code, do something to make us laugh.
+Maybe a couple of these:
+ * Import a funny gif (eg giphy) via keyboard shortcut.
+ * Add the Konami code and have it do something unique as an easter egg.
+ * Remake an audio player UI (eg Winamp, Spotify, Pandora, etc).

- If your strengths are in the backend, feel free to modify anything with the webserver to demonstrate your strengths.
+ Should your strengths be in the backend, you are free to modify anything with the webserver to demonstrate them.

-## How to go about it
+## Getting Started

 * Add more routes to the Front End application (ie [React Router](https://github.com/ReactTraining/react-router))